RepairShopr Alternatives: 5 Options for Repair Shop Management

 Bench is a repair shop management platform built from scratch with modern technology.
 It focuses on the workflow repair shops actually use: intake, diagnosis, repair, communication, and payment.

 - SMS-first communication — Status updates are sent via text automatically.
 Customers know their repair is ready without checking email or calling.
+No portal login required.

 - Text-to-pay — Send a payment link via SMS.
 Customers pay from their phone before they even arrive for pickup.